markus7017/myfiles/shelly/README.md

 Sometimes you need to run the manual discovery multiple times until you see all your devices.

+### Dynamic creation of channels

+The Shelly series of devices has many combinations of relays, meters (different versions), sensors etc. For this the binding creates various channels dynamically based on the status information provided by the device at initialization time.
+If a channel is missing make sure the thing was discovered correctly and is ONLINE.
+If a channel is missing delete the thing and re-discover it.

 ### Important for battery power devices

 Make sure to wake-up battery powered devices (press the button inside the device), so that they show up on the network.